Anirudh123nasty/ARTri3/AEcreatetask.md

     except:
         return render_template("aecreatetaskIndex.html", a="Something went wrong try again")
 ```
+Again, this comes from Ethan Vo's function. b is set to the number that equals the user's input value.
+The for loop then carries out the code for the fibonacci sequence (which adds variables x and y and sets that value to z, then sets x to y and y to z, and finally incremantally increases the value of i by 1. z (which represents the term value for each interation of 'i') is then appended to the list 'fs'.
 ## Identifies the name of the list being used in this response:
-The name of the list is fs.
+The name of the list is fs, which stands for fibonacci sequence.
 ## Describes what the data contained in the list represent in your program:
 The data in the list represents all the terms of the fibonacci sequence from 1 to the user entered term number.
+This value is specifically set to z, while other variables x and y change with every iteration of i and are added to get variable z.
 ## Explains how the selected list manages complexity in your program code by explaining why your program code could not be written, or how it would be written differently, if you did not use the list:
-The program could be written to javascript similar to the factorial function, where terms and generated based on whether conditions are met.
+The program could be written to javascript similar to the factorial function, where terms and generated based on whether conditions are met (which as using a while loop to continally add numbers together until the user's numerical input value is reached.
 However, this wouldn't give all the values of the fibonacci sequence.
 To show all the terms, a list (where terms can be stored) has to be used.
 ## The first program code segment must be a student-developed procedure that
 ### *  Defines the procedure’s name and return type (if necessary)
 ### *  Contains and uses one or more parameters that have an effect on the functionality of the procedure